 A common scenario is casting across a faster current to fish slower, bankside water.
 The midstream current will drag the line, and shorten the effective drift.
 There are a number of casting motions that can prevent this, and help extend the drift.
 They place the line on the water with intentional slack, which can absorb the faster moving water and prevent drag.
 Collectively, they are referred to as “slack-line casts”.

 There are several casts that will place extra line or slack on the water.
 They vary in degree of difficulty and the amount of slack they result in.
-Let’s begin with the simplest.
+Let’s begin with the simplest, the parachute cast.

 Another useful cast is variably referred to as a “wiggle”, “serpentine”, or “S” cast.
 It is more difficult, but will provide even more slack line.
 This cast begins with a normal casting motion.
 On the final forward cast, the rod is wiggled back and forth, side to side.
 This results in a series of “S” curves in the line.